STUDENTS WITH CHALLENGES

-JHP values its partnerships with a number of institutions that care for and serve students with special needs, disabilities and challenges.
+JHP values its partnerships with a number of institutions that care for and serve students with special needs and mental health challenges.

 JHP offers programs to students with diverse developmental and other special needs and backgrounds, and our programs are adapted to their unique needs.
 Many of these students struggle to communicate, and photography offers a new and creative voice providing different and unique perspectives.